-The factors that lead to the successful family business are universal, regardless of the size of the members involved.
+The factors that lead to a successful family business are universal, regardless of the size of the members involved.
 The line between the personal and professional relationship should be obvious and clear.
 There should be no blurred lines that stop you from enjoying the gatherings or meetups.

 Some people prefer to operate a family-owned business due to the great number of advantages, but some people can’t hold on to family politics and consider separation as the safest option.